trinadh-34/web-app/README.md

 In this, you will train an ML model on a data set that's out of this world: UFO sightings over the past century, from NUFORC's database.
 OBJECTIVE:

-      -->  How to 'pickle' a trained model
+       01. How to 'pickle' a trained model
-      -->  How to use that model in a Flask app.
+       02. How to use that model in a flask app
 For this task, you need two tools: Flask and Pickle, both of which run on Python.

 ✅ What's Flask?
 Defined as a 'micro-framework' by its creators, Flask provides the basic features of web frameworks using Python and a templating engine to build web pages.
 Take a look at this Learn module to practice building with Flask.